Ethnic groups in Pakistan: Brahuis

 The Brahui, Brahvi or Brohi, are an ethnic group principally found in Balochistan, Pakistan.
 They speak the Brahui language, which belongs to the Dravidian language family, although ethnically they tend to identify as Baloch.

 They are a small minority group in Afghanistan, where they are native, but they are also found in their diaspora in West Asian states.
 They mainly occupy the area in Balochistan from Bolan Pass through the Bolan Hills to Ras Muari (Cape Monze) on the sea, separating the Baloch people living to the east and west.
 The Brahuis are almost entirely Sunni Muslims.

 Meos

 Meo, also spelled Mayo or occasionally, Mewati, are a Muslim ethnic group originating from the Mewat region of north-western India.
 During the Partition of India, several Meo were displaced from Alwar and Bharatpur districts in India, mostly settling in Pakistani districts of Sialkot, Lahore, Karachi, Narowal, Dera Ghazi Khan, Sheikhupura, Gujranwala, Multan, Haiderabad and Kasur, among others.

-Kohistanis
+Other ethnic groups

-According to the 2023 census, speakers of the Kohistani languages accounted around 1 million of the Khyber Pakhtunkhwa province population.
-Kohistani is an umbrella term encompassing several languages spoken in the north of the province, including Indus Kohistani, Bateri, Chilisso, Gawri, Gawro, Torwali, and Mankiyali.
+Following ethnolinguistic groups have a population of at least one hundred thousand (100,000), but were not enumerated separately in the 2023 census: